ggomaeng/awesome-js/README.md

 #### 1.0.2

-Functional programming produces programs by composing mathematical functions and avoids shared state & mutable data. **Pure functions**—doesn't mutate any state or data.
+Functional programming produces programs by composing mathematical functions and avoids shared state & mutable data. **Pure functions** don't mutate any state or data.

 [Back to Question](#1.0.2)